satishchpn/explore-aws/SpringBoot-Docker-AWS ECS-AWS Fargate.md

 > Download Spring boot Project(keshri-spring-boot-aws-crud-demo.zip).
 Unzip it and build docker image.

+	Create Docker Imgae

 		Start Docker Daemon
 		Open CMD at Project root directory and type below command mvn spring-boot:build-image
 		after successful image creation run below command to see if image is created To list the images
 		docker image ls
 		docker run --tty --publish 8080:5000 keshri-spring-boot-aws-crud-demo:0.0.1-SNAPSHOT
 		open browser and see if api is working
 		<docker_host>:8080
 		Login to docker account
 		docker login -u satishchpn
 		Add tag to docker image using docker username(satishchpn) docker tag keshri-spring-boot-aws-crud-demo:0.0.1-SNAPSHOT satishchpn/keshri-spring-boot-aws-crud-demo:0.0.1-SNAPSHOT

-	push image to docker hub
+	Push Docker Image to DockerHub

 		docker push satishchpn/keshri-spring-boot-aws-crud-demo:0.0.1-SNAPSHOT
 		see if this image available in logged-in dockerhub dashboard

 > Login to AWS account